An easy recipe for the simplest Mexican-style tomato salsa, inspired by Diana Kennedy.

 - Juice of 1 lime

-- Slice the tomatoes into bite-sized pieces.
-Put them into a bowl along with the rest of the ingredients and gently stir together, tasting for salt or acidity from the lime juice.
+- Put tomatoes into a bowl along with the rest of the ingredients and gently stir together, tasting for salt or acidity from the lime juice.

 Hi there!
 I’m Karen, a mother of two and a professionally trained cook certified in holistic nutrition.